debug45/PermissionWizard/README.md

 }
 ```

-Unfortunately the ability to work with certain permission types is limited by the system API.
+Unfortunately the ability to work with certain permission types is limited by system API.
 For example you can check the current status of a local network permission by requesting it only.

 ### Info.plist